arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ### Audio Line Output

-The line output exposes a differential pair (`LINEOUT_P` / `LINEOUT_M`) on J14 pins 27 and 29, and on JMISC pins 32 and 34.
+The line output exposes a differential pair (`LINEOUT_P` / `LINEOUT_M`) on J14 pins 27 and 29.
 This interface is suitable for connection to external amplifiers or line-level audio equipment.
 The line output uses *device 3* on the sound card, routed through the secondary MI2S (SEC_MI2S) digital audio interface.

 Before playback, configure the audio pipeline using the following `amixer` command: